buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

    - Georg Ringer for the news system

-   - Pascal Mayer for bootstrap_grids

-   - Dmitry Dulepov for realurl and dd_googlesitemap

    - Boris Schauer, Oliver Oertel for slickcarousel

    - Sven Wappler for ws_flexslider

    - Robert Breithuber for brt_videourlreplace

-   - Stanislas Rolland for sr_language_menu

-   - Patrick Broens for url_forwarding

-   - Alex Kellner for typoscript2ce

 .. _screenshots: